denizalti/openreplica/doc/_build/html/_sources/tutorial-advanced.txt

 Remember to add the objects you have created in these bundles.

-Creating A Server Bundle
+Creating a Server Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~

-To create a bundle that can run replica and nameserver nodes:
+To create a bundle that can run replicas:

 .. sourcecode:: console

   $ make server

-Creating A Client Bundle
+Creating a Client Bundle
 ~~~~~~~~~~~~~~~~~~~~~~~~

 To create a bundle that can run a client and connect to an existing